capoeiraworkshops/www-capoeiraworkshops-com/README.md

 # [Capoeira Workshops](http://www.capoeiraworkshops.com/)

-[Professor Zumbi](http://www.zumbicdo.com/) is an internationally accredited Capoeira teacher based in Seoul, Korea.
+Be more creative!
+Leverage the artful language and graceful expression of the Capoeira artform to improve productivity and ingenuity.
+Let [Professor Zumbi](http://www.zumbicdo.com/) guide the process. **Professor Zumbi** is an internationally accredited Capoeira teacher based in Seoul, Korea.
 Zumbi leads [Capoeira Workshops](http://www.capoeiraworkshops.com/) at a location of your choosing or at select facilities in [Jamaica](http://www.capoeiraretreats.com/).

 ## Capoeira Workshops